Firefighting with a Distance-Based Restriction: Square Grid

 \section{Square Grid}

 Our consideration of $G_{\square}$ can be divided into two parts: the case of $d=2$ and the case of $d\neq2$.
-The case of $d=2$ has shown to be much more complex than the case of $d\neq2$ so the majority of this section focuses on this more complex case.
+We found the case of $d=2$ to be significantly more complicated than the case of $d\neq2$ so the majority of this section focuses on this case.